Cubified/ntwm/README.md

 ## To-Do

 - Fix broken tiling upon dragging chromium tabs
-- More tiling modes (?)

-More long-term, complex, or nonessential plans include:

-- Bar support
-  - Current workaround (for polybar): `override-redirect = true` in bar config
+- Fix ghost windows upon opening gimp
-- Borders (?)
+- Borders/titlebars
-  - Would require reparenting (and therefore major refactoring)
+  - Would not require reparenting, but would require some refactoring